beenintoDev/beenintoDev/README.md

 - 👋 Hi, I’m Mark
-- 👀 I’m interested in HR, Programming, Vocal Recordings
+- 👀 I’m interested 0n HR, Programming, Vocal Recording ...
-- 🌱 I’m currently into the conversion between Human Resources Management and technical revolution
+- 🌱 I've been into the conversion between HR and technical approaches and the further potential.
 - 📫 Please refer to my linkedin URL if you are curious about my professional life in HR field (linkedin.com/in/markjang)
-- Please feel free to contact me :)
+- Please feel free to reach out to me :)